 Do your prospects ever feel irrational and understanding their logic – especially when it comes to their objections to your sales pitch?

-After all, if you provide convincing evidence that clearly illustrates how and why your offerings meets their needs, the rational thing is to sign on the dotted line (or at least step towards a buying decision).
-However, for whatever reason many (most?) don’t, and end the call abruptly, fail to respond to emails, appear disinterested in continuing the conversation, or just seem to drag their feet on making a decision.
+After all, if you provide convincing evidence that clearly illustrates how and why your offerings meet their needs, the rational thing is to sign on the dotted line (or at least step towards a buying decision).
+However, for whatever reason, many (most?) don’t, and end the call abruptly, fail to respond to emails, appear disinterested in continuing the conversation, or just seem to drag their feet on making a decision.